Meet our Board

-Rebecca Parks is an Adult Nurse Practitioner in the Geriatrics Service at the Richard L. Roudebush VA Medical Center in Indianapolis where she has worked for over 29 years.
-Her interest in Parkinson’s Disease began several years ago as a caregiver for her grandmother who has been diagnosed with the disease before the advent of Sinemet.
-As Rebecca pursued her Masters’s Degree in Nursing, she sought out the opportunity to complete a gerontology practicum with PAACI as well as recruit members for her small study about caregiving for those with PD.
-Around 2001, she began serving on the board as Vice President of Education/Programs.
-Rebecca has two children and a beautiful grandaughter.
+Rebecca Parks is an Adult Nurse Practitioner.
+Her interest in Parkinson’s disease began several years ago as a caregiver for her grandmother who had been diagnosed with the disease before the advent of Sinemet.
+As Rebecca pursued her master’s degree in Nursing, she sought out the opportunity to complete a gerontology practicum with PAACI as well as recruit members for her small study about caregiving for those with PD.
+Around 2001, she began serving on the board as Vice president of Education and Programs.
+She has two children and two grandchildren.

-Joann is a retired teacher whose husband of 30 years, Chuck, had Parkinson’s Disease until his passing in 2015.
-She has a BS in Music Education from Indiana State University, MA in Music Education from Ball State University and Life License in Music K-12.
-She also has the following awards: Indiana Music Educators Distinguished 25 year service award, Indiana Department of Education Certificate of Merit, Sigma Alpha Iota (Music Honorary – Sword of Honor, Ball State University Outstanding Music Alumni Award, and Indiana Music Educators Outstanding Elementary Music Award.
-Joann has been on the Indiana Music Educators Association for 25 years, served on the National Music Advisory Board, served as an advisor to the Indiana Department of Education, was a member of the Indiana Elementary Educators, and was on the Kokomo Community Concert Board.
-She’s also held officer positions in the Sigma Eta Fine Arts Sorority, Organizer of the Indiana Children’s Choir Festival and Docent of the Indianapolis Symphony Orchestra.
+Joann is a retired teacher whose husband of 58 years, Chuck, had Parkinson’s disease until his passing in 2015.
+She has a BS in Music Education from Indiana State University, a MA in Music Education from Ball State University, and a Life License in Music K-12.
+She also has the following awards: Indiana Music Educator Distinguished 25 year service award, Indiana Department of Education Certificate of Merit, Sigma Alpha Iota (Music Honorary) Sword of Honor, Ball State University Outstanding Music Alumni Award, has been on the board of the Indiana Music Educators Association for 25 years, served on the National Music Advisory Board, served as an advisor to the Indiana Department of Education, was a member of the Indiana Elementary Educators, and was on the Kokomo Community Concert Board.
+She has also held an officer position in the Sigma Eta Fine Arts Sorority, was an organizer of the Indiana Children’s Choir, and Docent of the Indianapolis Symphony Orchestra.
 She has served on the PAACI board for 5 years.